 Develop and test an incident response plan

-Another thing that needs reviewed (at least) annually is the incident response plan for a range of scenarios.
+Another item to review at least annually is the incident response plan for a range of scenarios.

-A cohesive incident response plan defines roles and steps in advance, so people know how to take action.
+A cohesive incident response plan defines roles and steps in advance, so people know how to take action when an incident occurs.

 Enhance your cybersecurity efforts